 - target response time = 20 seconds (industry standard)

-In this example, the Erlang calculator determines that 165 operators should be hired.
+In this example, the Erlang calculator determines that 165 agents should be hired.

 Step 8: Flexible planning instead of rigid schedules

-- part-time work for some operators to cover peak periods;
+- part-time shifts for some agents to cover peak periods;

 - “floating” breaks;

-- holding meetings, trainings, etc. during “quiet” periods.
+- conducting meetings, training, etc. during “quiet” periods.